brandon-fry/node-threadrunner/README.md

 ## ThreadRunner API

-`
-constructor(Object: options)
-`
+`constructor(Object: options)`

 ```
 Options object:
 maxThreadCount: integer  Defaults to config.js:maxThreadcount.
 The maximum number of workers allowed.
-Must be less than minThreadCount.
+Must be more than minThreadCount.
 minThreadCount: integer  Defaults to config.js:minThreadCount.
 The minimum number of workers allowed.
-Must be more than maxThreadCount.
+Must be less than maxThreadCount.
 pollingInterval: integer  Defaults to config.js:pollingInterval.
-The interval in millisecondsworkers to check for expired workers.
+The interval in milliseconds to check for expired workers.
 workerIdleTimeout: integer  Defaults to config.js:workerIdleTimeout.
 The number of milliseconds a worker needs to be idle before expiring.
 workerPropsScript: string  Script that is evaluated and stored as "workerProps" for each worker.
 workerOptions: object  Options passed to each worker.
 ```

-`
-run(script: string, timeout: integer, ...params: [] | arguments)
+`run(script: string, timeout: integer, ...params: [] | arguments)`
-`

 ```
 Parameters:
 script  The script to evaluate.